ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dt><code>--file <em>FILE_LOCATION</em></code></dt>
 <dd>The path to the YAML file to add worker nodes to the cluster.
 Instead of defining additional worker nodes by using the options provided in this command, you can use a YAML file.
 This value is optional.

 <p class="note">If you provide the same option in the command as the parameter in the YAML file, the value in the command takes precedence over the value in the YAML.
-For example, you define a machine type in your YAML file and use the <code>--machine-type</code> option in the command, the value that you entered in the command option overrides the value in the YAML file.</p>
+For example, you define a flavor in your YAML file and use the <code>--machine-type</code> option in the command, the value that you entered in the command option overrides the value in the YAML file.</p>

 <pre class="codeblock">
 <code>name: <em>&lt;cluster_name_or_ID&gt;</em>